Neuroscience

 Enhancing axon regeneration is a major focus of peripheral nerve injury research.
 Although peripheral axons possess a limited ability to regenerate, their functional recovery is very poor.
 Various activity-based therapies like exercise, optical stimulation, and electrical stimulation as well as pharmacologic treatments can enhance spontaneous axon regeneration.
 In this protocol, we use a custom-built cuff to electrically stimulate the whole sciatic nerve for an hour prior to transection and repair.
 We used a Thy-1-YFP-H mouse to visualize regenerating axon profiles.
 We compared the regeneration of axons from nerves that were electrically stimulated to nerves that were not stimulated (untreated).
 Electrically stimulated nerves had longer axon growth than the untreated nerves.
 We detail how variations of this method can be used to measure acute axon growth.

-In the peripheral nervous system, Schwann cells are the primary type of glia; their in vitro differentiation and dedifferentiation system has not been described in detail in the literature.
-Thus, an in vitro differentiation and dedifferentiation system of rat Schwann cells is described in this protocol.
-These cultures and systems may be used to investigate the morphological and biochemical effects of drug interventions or lentivirus-mediated gene transfer on Schwann cells during differentiation or dedifferentiation.
+In the peripheral nervous system, Schwann cells are the primary type of glia.
+This protocol describes an in vitro differentiation and dedifferentiation system for rat Schwann cells.
+These cultures and systems can be used to investigate the morphological and biochemical effects of pharmacological intervention or lentivirus-mediated gene transfer on the process of Schwann cell differentiation or dedifferentiation.

 Graphical abstract